kwyn/kwyn.github.io/README.md

 # Kwyn Alice Meagher's Jeckyll Blog

-I'm unabashedly using the Halve theme wihc is amazing and you should help support the creator
+I'm unabashedly using the Halve theme wich is amazing and you should help support the creator

 Simply use config a `.env` to fit the parameters in `.env.example`